 For those of you who know Garforth well, you will also know the hardware store Pease’s.
-And no wonder, as this year they are celebrating 100 years of trading in the town!
+And no wonder, 2018 they celebrated 100 years of trading in the town!

 Charles Pease returned home from WW1 wounded by a bullet in his knee.
 He opened the shop on Garforth Main Street selling pots & pans, and with his horse and cart would go hawking for business in nearby villages such as Kippax and Micklefield.
 The business proved successful enough for Charles to relocate to larger premises on the street where he also diversified his stock a little.